Change the boot Java runtime of the IDE

 If necessary, you can change the location where RubyMine will download the selected runtime.

 Wait for RubyMine to restart with the new runtime.

 When you open the Choose Boot Runtime for the IDE dialog for the first time, it may take a while to load the list of JetBrains Runtime builds from the server.

-To use a different Java runtime available on your computer, select Add Custom Runtime… under Advanced.
+To use a different Java runtime available on your computer, select Add Custom Runtime… under Advanced in the New field.
 RubyMine lists all the JDKs and JREs that it was able to detect.
-Alternatively, click Add JDK to specify the location of the desired Java home directory.
+Select one or click Add JDK to specify the location of the desired Java home directory.